 Last year, I took the risk, and travelled to Greece for a partial holiday, and then I worked remotely afterwards.
+I typically used Expedia.com to see what are my best flight options.
 See my blog post on how I travelled to Greece during COVID here.
 One of the reasons I choose Greece was because I read that if there was a time to travel there it would be now.
 There aren’t a lot of tourists so I would get to experience the sites with barely anyone around.
 And they were right.
 My other reason was that Greece had done such a great job at reducing its COVID numbers that it is one of the safer countries to visit.

 I decided not to go to the islands because I was still weary of getting on a boat for several hours (cesspool of germs).
 I also wanted a clear path to an airport in case they were closing borders.
 And finally, if I did get sick, I wanted to be near hospitals.
 I really didn’t know how the level of medical staff and practices on an island and didn’t want to take that risk.

 So, I mostly stayed in Athens and travelled around the region.
 Because I became very familiar with the city, and during a very unique time in history, I wanted to share my top ten sites to see in Athens during COVID.

 If you, like me, had to study ancient Greek architecture, the Acropolis is an iconic site that is still influencing design and architecture to this very day.
 It was number one on my list of things to see.
 Apparently, in the past (pre-COVID) you had to wait in long lines, get your ticket days in advance and have to battle many buses filled with tourists.
 Because I went during COVID, I literally walked up to the ticket booth, got tickets, found a guide and was able to experience the site with barely anyone around.